Affordable Care Act (ACA) Frequently Asked Questions

 Q20: How do employers identify their full-time employees?

 A20: To assist employers in identifying full-time employees and to ease the difficulties on employers, employees and the Exchanges that would be created by determining eligibility for coverage on a monthly basis, the Shared Responsibility rules provide an optional look-back measurement method so that an employer can assess its potential for liability under the Shared Responsibility mandate.
-Under the look-back measurement method, there is an "initial" measurement period for new variable hour or seasonal employees and a "standard" measurement period for "ongoing employees" (ongoing employees are employees who have worked for the employer for at least one "standard" measurement period).
+Under the look-back measurement method, there is an "initial" measurement period for new variable hour, seasonal, and part-time employees and a "standard" measurement period for "ongoing employees" (ongoing employees are employees who have worked for the employer for at least one "standard" measurement period).
 (Measurement periods are described in Q28 for ongoing employees and Q30 for new employees.)
+The final regulations also provide a “monthly measurement method” for employers not using the optional look-back measurement method.

 Q21: When must a new full-time employee be offered coverage?

-A21: If a new employee is reasonably expected to work full-time at date of hire and is not a seasonal employee, then the employer must offer coverage by the end of the third full calendar month following date of hire.
-This coordinates with the ACA’s rules on waiting periods.
+A21: If a new employee is reasonably expected to work full-time at date of hire and is not a seasonal employee, then the employer must offer coverage by the first day of the fourth full calendar month of employment (and the coverage must provide minimum value).
+The ACA’s rules on waiting periods, however, continue to apply.
 For plan years starting in 2014, a group health plan may not apply a waiting period greater than 90 days once the employee meets the plan's substantive eligibility conditions (such as being in an eligible job classification or achieving job-related licensure requirements specified in the plan's terms).

 Q22: How long does an employer have to determine whether a new hire is a full-time employee?